Rental Guides · Last updated 2 June 2026

 What is the cheapest area to rent in La Linea?

-La Atunara is the cheapest area per square metre, averaging around €6.17/sqm/month.
-A 1-bed flat starts from around €420 per month.
+La Atunara is among the most affordable barrios per square metre.
+Recent listings suggest rents run around €6 to €7 per square metre per month in this area.
+A one-bed flat starts from around €420 per month.
 The trade-off is distance from the Gibraltar border crossing, which requires a bus or bike rather than walking.

 Which La Linea neighbourhood is closest to the Gibraltar border?